Chocolate Was A ‘Hot Property’ In 17th Century England And There Were Rules For Safe Consumption

 The truth often played second fiddle to promotion: one purveyor, Captain James Wadsworth, claimed as early as 1652 that chocolate was "thirsted after by people of all Degrees (especially those of the Female sex) either for the Pleasure therein Naturally Residing, to Cure, and divert Diseases; Or else to supply some Defects of Nature".

 By the 1690s elite 'chocolate houses' were selling the drink to an aristocratic and leisured clientele.
-Chocolate was widely mentioned in literature, and had already acquired some of the associations with indulgence and pleasure that it has today.
+Chocolate was widely mentioned in the literature and had already acquired some of the associations with indulgence and pleasure it has today.

 "Today's chocolate promoters, like some in the seventeenth century, often find cause to highlight women, pleasure, and sexuality.